ms-iot/ROSOnWindows/docs/GettingStarted/PortingANode.md

 # Resolve Dependencies
 Many ROS packages require dependent libraries.
 After checking out the sources for a ROS package, the tool [rosdep](http://wiki.ros.org/rosdep) &nearr; is run, which will attempt to resolve package dependencies with binary and source distribution managers.

 On Windows, the Binary package manager [Chocolatey](https://chocolatey.org/) &nearr; is used.
-For Source-code only distributions or dependent libraries, [Micrsoft's VCPkg manager](https://github.com/microsoft/vcpkg) &nearr; manager is used.
+For Source-code only distributions or dependent libraries, [Microsoft's VCPkg manager](https://github.com/microsoft/vcpkg) &nearr; manager is used.
 When you install the desktop_full package, vcpkg is automatically installed and built for you.

 In the workspace, use `rosdep` to resolve dependencies